BRIDGE School Partnerships

 This opportunity for Victorian students is an initiative of the Victorian Department of Education and all places for students are funded under this initiative.
 There is no cost for student places in the program.

 Places are limited to a maximum of 60 students.
-Each Victorian school can express interest for a maximum of 5 students.
+Each Victorian school can express interest for 10-15 students.

 COHORT ONE